karypzhanov-k-auca-2022/My_programming/kairats_reading.md

 ## `final` and `static` keywords
 1. `final` - constant value, cannot be changed.
 2. `static` - belongs to the class, not to the object. (for example to count how many objects were created)
+    2. We can call static methods without creating an object.